DenzelEchev/PokeAPI/README.md

 ### Work in Progress
 ```
 Converting project to react using Vite.
-TypeScript and Tailwind CSS will also be added into the project
+TypeScript and Tailwind CSS will also be added into the project.
+Clean up API calls and UI

 progress: initial set-up
 ```